jdede/inet-showcases/docs/wireless/pcaprecording/index.md

 this is important if a node has two different kinds of interfaces (like a router might have eth and ppp interfaces)
 TODO: more than one pcaprecorder can be added. it has to be if you want to record different link layer headers

-Then the config...how to set it

-Then, some results.
-Screenshots of Wireshark, or TCPDump